appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

 Some core benefits of using datasource environments include:

-- **Isolation and Risk Management:** Datasource environments allow developers to separate testing, and Production environments, reducing the risk of unintended modifications and providing a controlled environment for each stage of the software development cycle.
+- **Isolation and Risk Management:** Datasource environments allow developers to separate testing, and production environments, reducing the risk of unintended modifications and providing a controlled environment for each stage of the software development cycle.

 - **Efficient Development:** With datasource environments, developers can easily switch between different datasources without manually modifying connection parameters.
 This streamlines the development process and enables quick testing and iteration.